Rudd-O/qubes-shared-folders/doc/authorization-design.md

 The dom0 service responds to the client qube which folder this connection is allowed to mount.
 If the decision was a one-time allow decision, then the dom0 service immediately deletes the corresponding policy that permitted the server-to-client access that one time.
 This is expected to be safe since, at that point, the connection between the server and the client has already been established.

-Having obtained the necessary pieces of the puzzle, all verified by a trusted component, the client can then safely establish the `diod` session that the server expects.
+Having obtained the necessary pieces of the puzzle, all verified by a trusted component, the client can then safely establish the `qfsd` session that the server expects.

 If dom0, however, replies to the query folder authorization RPC from the client with a `NAK`, then the client service can simply shut down and leave the server qube cold.